tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 This program uses the Astronomy class, Copyright (C) 2010-2012, Helmut Lehmeyer, licensed under the GNU General Public License version 3.

 PAT maps by Ian Macky <http://ian.macky.net/pat>.

+Calculation of relative humidity from temperature and dew point is done using a simplified formula of the DWD (Deutscher Wetterdienst), see <https://www.dwd.de/DE/leistungen/met_verfahren_mosmix/faq/faq_mosmix_node.html>.

 Contributors:

 * Andreas Shimokawa (bugfixes & support for the Gadgetbridge API)